ngl4/formation_journey/1-on-1-w-Mentor-Fellow/README.md

-# Coffee Hour or Algo Session with A Mentor/Fellow Alumni
+# Coffee Hour or Algo Session with A Mentor/Fellow Alumni/Current Fellow
-Questions, Experience, Algo Problem, Anything that the Mentors/Alumni would like to share!!
+Questions, Experience, Algo Problem, Anything that the Mentors/Alumni/Fellow would like to share!!

 ## Mentor Vinit Parikh (05/04/22)